Unique and Historic

 On December 4, 2015 Downtown Kirkwood Special Business District will celebrate 40 years of serving businesses in downtown Kirkwood through advertising, special events, public area landscaping and maintenance, holiday lighting, gift certificate sales, planning and administration of Kirkwood Farmers’ Market.

-The Downtown Kirkwood organization will be celebrating its 40th anniversary by surprising selected customers visiting Downtown Kirkwood on December 4 with Downtown Kirkwood Gift Certificates.
-Additionally, during the Downtown Kirkwood Winter Fireworks Festival at 6:30 p.m. on December 26, there will be an additional fireworks ground display in front of Kirkwood City Hall to celebrate Downtown Kirkwood SBD’s 40 years.
+During the Downtown Kirkwood Winter Fireworks Festival at 6:30 p.m. on January 1, there will be an additional fireworks ground display in front of Kirkwood City Hall to celebrate Downtown Kirkwood SBD’s 40 years.
 In early 2016, new streetlight banners will be placed to commemorate 40 years of improving the business climate in Downtown Kirkwood.

 In 1975 Kirkwood Junction Special Business District (SBD) was the first organized under the new Missouri Special Business District Law.
 Today, there are numerous Special Business Districts located throughout the state.
 Special Business Districts use this law to improve business (districts) in their communities.